SSWConsulting/SSW.People.Profiles/Seth-Daily/Seth-Daily.md

 🎊 He contributes to the [SSW Website](https://www.ssw.com.au/), organizes [events](https://www.ssw.com.au/ssw/Events/?tech=all&type=all) and is learning account management under the guidance of [Uly](https://www.ssw.com.au/people/uly/).

-🌎 Raised in California, he has lived in Switzerland and now his second home is Australia.
+🌎 Raised in California, he has lived in Switzerland and now makes Australia his home.

 🎓 In his free time he is always learning - martial arts, guitar and piano, and surfing (which might be why he lives in the great surfing region of Newcastle 😏)